Windows

 -

-option is selected, during installation, the binary will not require internet access for verification or downloading binaries. -
+If the option is selected: during installation, the binary will not require internet access for checking or downloading binaries.

-option is not selected, the minimal installation package will be downloaded.
-In this manner, the binary will access the internet to verify and download the latest binaries.
+If not selected: the minimal installation package will be downloaded, which will access the internet to obtain the latest binaries.

 Unattended Deployment